LukeSmithxyz/based.cooking/src/belgian-pear-syrup.md

 A delicious syrup that can be eaten on bread and used in a multitude of recipes.

 - ⏲️ Prep time: 30 min
-- 🍳Cook time: 6 hours
+- 🍳 Cook time: 6 hours

 ## Ingredients